 Shams regularly posts his thoughts about data science and machine learning on his personal blog called Machine Learning Medium.

-About Foundation AI: Foundation AI is a full-service AI development studio.
+Foundation AI is a full-service AI development studio.
 We leverage our product development expertise, our team of data scientists and engineers, and our proprietary CogNative AI™ Platform to efficiently build and operationalize custom solutions to business challenges.
 We can help firms determine their AI strategy, develop and implement their AI roadmap, build them an end-to-end product or an AI-native API to integrate with their existing software, or supplement their existing development team with expert data scientists and AI/ML engineers.

-About FICC: The Future of Information and Communication Conference is part of the SAI Conferences, a group of annual conferences produced by The Science and Information (SAI) Organization, based in the United Kingdom.
+The Future of Information and Communication Conference is part of the SAI Conferences, a group of annual conferences produced by The Science and Information (SAI) Organization, based in the United Kingdom.
 Previous conferences include Future Technologies Conference (FTC) in San Francisco, Intelligent Systems Conference (IntelliSys) in London and Computing Conference in London.